-New non-market homes sector 10yr target

-Calgary households in core housing need

-New non-market homes created 2016-2018

-Subsidized supportive homes for seniors

-2018 Budgeted Gross Operating Expenditures Funding Breakdown

-■ Tax-Support (\$ Millions)

-■ Revenue

-\$0 M \$10 M Service Cost Ratio

-\$10 M

-Internal

-Recoveries

-Corporate Affordable Housing Strategy Implementation \$11,246 (\$4,538 base/debt servicing/reserve and \$6,708 one-time) Silvera for Seniors Lodge Program (mandated by the Alberta Housing Act) -provides supportive housing for low income seniors in lodges in Calgary \$1,399 (\$1,365 Civic Partners and \$34 Calgary Neighbourhoods)

-Calgary Housing Company -operation of City-owned affordable housing (funding flow-through from the Government of Alberta) \$5,424

-Projects to increase affordable housing supply, including: critical lifecycle maintenance programs, development of new and redevelopment of existing City properties and capital requirements as per the Alberta Housing Act for Silvera for Seniors.
+15,000 New non-market homes sector 10yr target 53,000 Calgary households in core housing need 2,249 New non-market homes created 2016-2018 777 Subsidized supportive homes for seniors 2018 Budgeted Gross Operating Expenditures Funding Breakdown • Tax-Support (\$ Millions) • Revenue \$0 M Service Cost Ratio \$10 M \$\$8 M • Internal Recoveries Gross operating budget and the service cost ratio may include internal recoveries that are also included in other services gross operating budget.
+Connections to A Well Run City A Healthy and Green City A City that Moves Citizen Priorities What the service includes Corporate Affordable Housing Strategy Implementation \$11,246 (\$4,538 base/debt servicing/reserve and \$6,708 one-time) Silvera for Seniors Lodge Program (mandated by the Alberta Housing Act) -provides supportive housing for low income seniors in lodges in Calgary \$1,399 (\$1,365 Civic Partners and \$34 Calgary Neighbourhoods) Calgary Housing Company -operation of City-owned affordable housing (funding flow-through from the Government of Alberta) \$5,424 A City of Safe and Inspiring Neighbourhoods A Prosperous City Key Capital Investments Projects to increase affordable housing supply, including: critical lifecycle maintenance programs, development of new and redevelopment of existing City properties and capital requirements as per the Alberta Housing Act for Silvera for Seniors.

-^{} Gross operating budget and the service cost ratio may include internal recoveries that are also included in other services gross operating budget.